fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_system_fortiguard.html.markdown

 * `antispam_timeout` - Antispam query time out (1 - 30 sec, default = 7).
 * `anycast_sdns_server_ip` - IP address of the FortiGuard anycast DNS rating server.
 * `anycast_sdns_server_port` - Port to connect to on the FortiGuard anycast DNS rating server.
+* `auto_firmware_upgrade` - Enable/disable automatic patch-level firmware upgrade from FortiGuard.
+The FortiGate unit searches for new patches only in the same major and minor version.
+Valid values: `disable`, `enable`.

+* `auto_firmware_upgrade_day` - Allowed day(s) of the week to start automatic patch-level firmware upgrade from FortiGuard.
+Valid values: `sunday`, `monday`, `tuesday`, `wednesday`, `thursday`, `friday`, `saturday`.

+* `auto_firmware_upgrade_end_hour` - End time in the designated time window for automatic patch-level firmware upgrade from FortiGuard in 24 hour time (0 ~ 23, default = 4).
+When the end time is smaller than the start time, the end time is interpreted as the next day.
+The actual upgrade time is selected randomly within the time window.
+* `auto_firmware_upgrade_start_hour` - Start time in the designated time window for automatic patch-level firmware upgrade from FortiGuard in 24 hour time (0 ~ 23, default = 2).
+The actual upgrade time is selected randomly within the time window.
 * `auto_join_forticloud` - Automatically connect to and login to FortiCloud.
 Valid values: `disable`, `enable`.

 * `ddns_server_ip` - IP address of the FortiDDNS server.